 Gray-yellow or dull yellow bananas, an indicator of improper temperature handling, lose eye-appeal but not taste unless severely mishandled.
 Off-color bananas may work well cut up in fruit salads or used in recipes in the deli and bakery departments.
 Bananas are susceptible to scarring and bruising if roughly handled.
 Promptly unload container delivery trucks with care.
 Never drop, roll or tip boxes.
 Do not stack on wet floors.
 Leave them on a pallet for protection from damp floors and for even air circulation.
 Do not place heavy objects on top of cartons.
 Ripening Bananas are picked off the plant green and shipped under refrigeration to wholesalers.
 Wholesalers ripen the fruit for about four days before shipping to the end user.
 The ripening process cannot be accelerated at this stage or quality may be sacrificed.
 Ripening rooms, which can closely control the heat from respiration during ripening in the 58 to 64 F pulp temperature range, and ethylene gas, which is a natural byproduct of bananas, are used to obtain uniform ripening.
 Although the ripening process begins in a ripening room, retailers can slow or speed the process to achieve the best color.
 To speed ripening if bananas are too green, leave them in the box stacked on top of each other.
 To slow ripening, take the lids off the boxes, open the plastic liner and air-stack or stagger-stack the boxes to ventilate them.
 Air-stack boxes no more than four high to avoid crushing.
 Bananas are extremely susceptible to fluctuating temperatures.
 Do not expose them to extremes of cold or heat.
 Avoid setting containers in drafts, near heating vents, windows or motors.
 Temperature to store: 56 to 58 F, 13.3 to 14.4 C Temperature for ripening: 60 to 65 F, 15.6 to 18.3 C Relative humidity: 90-95% Mist: no Typical shelf life: 3 to 7 days (ripened, depending on conditions) Ethylene-sensitive.
 Do not store or transport with commodities that produce ethylene.
 Highly sensitive to freezing injury.
 Susceptible to chilling injury if kept below 56 F, 13.3 C. Damage sometimes is not apparent until the produce is returned to a higher temperature.

-- Consumers with three kids at home were the most likely to purchase bananas.
+- Consumers with no kids at home were the most likely to purchase bananas.

 - Bananas are popular across all ethnic demographics, but are much less popular with African American consumers.